mira-kine/tiktok-clone/README.md

 - scroll-snap-type: y mandatory on both html and on the component class
 - display: grid + place-items: center, it will center however the view width

+# Using react ticker to create the bottom ticker